UPDATE 1/25/2021: Updates On Current Events

-How would it affect our image as an affluent community?
-Both West University and Southside Place have their own wastewater facilities, while we would be tied to the City of Houston facilities.
-People purchase a home in Bellaire because they prefer a small town, well located, that is not part of Houston.
+What would the loss of this utility mean for Bellaire?
+How would it affect our image as an affluent community if we are dependent on the City of Houston for this important service?
+Both West University and Southside Place maintain their own wastewater facilities.
+One of the main reasons buyers purchase a home in Bellaire is because they prefer a small town that is not part of Houston.

 Interim-City Manager Brant Gary made a presentation to City Council in September 2020 and a second one on October 5, 2020, regarding the Community Development Block Grant-MIT program offered through the Texas General Land Office.
 He requested Council’s approval to submit a $65 million dollar flood mitigation grant that would include the demolition of our Wastewater Treatment Plant (WWTP).

 The land, including the existing Public Works buildings, would give way to some sort of a detention area in the vicinity of Lafayette Park, the Officer Lucy Dog Park, and private residences.
 No plans were presented for the detention area.
 This was last minute notice, since the application deadline is October 28, 2020.
-Find a recent article on this proposal here.
-Click on The Wastewater Treatment Plant and the CDBG-MIT
+Find a recent article on this proposal here and click on the link to The Wastewater Treatment Plant and the CDBG-MIT